Community Service Program

 - Access to a verified list of your service hours- contact Key Club if you need your number of hours

 - Opportunity to win Eastlake-specific awards: Wolf of the Month, and PTSA Community Service Spotlight Award

 - PTSA awards and $1,000 Senior Scholarships- you can apply for an award every year and have multiple awards!

 - Ability to list Service Awards on your resume or college application. * Note that if you want to list this award on your college applications, you should plan to have hours turned in by early Fall of your senior year.

-All students who complete at least 50 service hours will receive an award.
-Award winner lists will be published on this website in fall before college application deadlines, and spring before graduation.
+All students who complete at least 50 service hours will be included on the Fall and Spring Award Lists.
+These lists will be published on this website in Fall before college application deadlines, and Spring before graduation.

 50-100 hour Community Service Award